ChadJDMoore/Building-a-SOC-Lab-at-Home/README.md

 - Verifying connectivity and analyzing network communication.
 - Establishing a foundational lab for security testing and analysis.

-Let me know if you'd like any further refinements!

 ### Tools Used
 [Bullet Points - Remove this afterwards]